jfelchner/ruby-progressbar/README.md

 Notice that the absolute length doesn't get any longer, the bar just shrinks to fill the remaining space.

+Want to play a game of PAC-MAN while you wait for your progress?

 ```ruby
 ProgressBar.create( :format         => '%a %bᗧ%i %p%% %t',